 ChefSteps wants to give you as much help as you need in the kitchen.
 Just a couple months after we learned that Alexa could take charge of ChefSteps‘ sous vide low-temperature water cooking appliance, Joule, we’ve discovered that the Seattle-based cooking startup has made it possible for you to control the Joule using Facebook Messenger.

-Cooking sous vide is a technique in which food in a vacuum bag is cooked in “precisely controlled, low-temperature water,” according to the ChefSteps website.
+Cooking sous-vide is a technique in which food in a vacuum bag is cooked in “precisely controlled, low-temperature water,” according to the ChefSteps website.
 The ChefSteps Joule sous vide appliance has an accompanying smartphone app.
 The app lets you set precise temperature settings, comes with recipes with instructions for cooking with the Joule.
 There is also a “visual doneness” guide to help set the exact temperature for how you want your food cooked.
 In addition, the Joule app will notify you when the water is hot and when your food is ready.
-Now Alexa is in the pot, too.
+Now Alexa and Facebook Messenger are in the pot, too.

-The initial Alexa implementation, approved this week and available now, lets you ask Alexa to turn the unit on or off, set the water temperature, and report the current water temperature.
+The initial Alexa implementation, made available in October, lets you ask Alexa to turn the unit on or off, set the water temperature, and report the current water temperature.
 According to ChefSteps, the company will watch how its customers use the device with Alexa and expand skills and tasks from the feedback.
 They will be training the Alexa skill set how to cook steak and other specific foods.